argonautproject/clinicalnotes/source/pages/guidance.md

 Clinical notes are key component to communicate the current status of a patient.
 In the context of this implementation guide, the term "clinical notes" refers to the wide variety of documents generated on behalf of a patient in many care activities.
 They include notes support transitions of care, care planning, quality reporting, billing and even handwritten notes by a providers.
 This implementation guide does not define new note types or set content requirements per note type.
 Instead, this implementation guide focuses on the exchange of clinical notes between systems.

-Specifically, this implementation guide defines the exchange of the following five "Common Clinical Notes" *TODO - link or citation if is defined externally:*
+Specifically, this implementation guide defines the exchange of the following five "Common Clinical Notes".

 * [Consultation Note (11488-4)]
 * [Discharge Summary (18842-5)]